 Both types of flooring are good choices for high-traffic areas since they are each durable.
 However, tile is more durable, most significantly because most varieties are impervious to standing water.
 Porcelain ceramic, made of feldspar, is harder and more stain resistant than non-porcelain ceramic tile made only of clay.

 Unlike tile, laminate flooring is susceptible to moisture damage.
 Water can seep into the joints of laminate, and this may result in swelling, warping, and discoloration.
 Also, well-maintained tile can last as long as the home while laminate will wear over time.

 Tile’s vulnerability is to chipping or breaking if something heavy is dropped on it, while laminate is less likely to be damaged this way.
 If damage does occur to laminate, however, it will be more obvious.

 A damaged tile is not a disaster since one or more tiles can be replaced without affecting the remainder of the floor.
 Laminate strips, however, are connected to one another by a tongue-and-groove system.
 Therefore, replacing one strip can be a very involved process of removing an entire row or more.

-Tile and laminate flooring are both suitable for use with radiant heating with a few suggestions from the World Floor Covering Association.
-For tile floors, a crack isolation system, a membrane applied between the subfloor 2 and the tile, is recommended to allow the flooring to expand and contract.
+Tile and laminate flooring are both suitable for use with radiant heating with a few recommendations.
+For tile floors, a crack isolation system, a membrane applied between the subfloor and the tile, is recommended to allow the flooring to expand and contract.
 For laminate flooring, the WFCA urges homeowners to check the manufacturer’s instructions to ensure the layers of the laminate flooring are well bonded and to make sure the floor temperature does not exceed 80º F.